giltayar/node-memory-constraining-problem/README.md

 $ ALLOC_METHOD=fileBufferAllocation WAIT_BETWEEN_ALLOCS=1 npm run reproduce # dies much much faster (for some reason...)
 ...
 ```

+* To change the NodeJS version running, change the first line of the `Dockerfile`.
+  For example, to use `v10.11.0`, change it to `FROM node:10.11.0`.

 ## Running outside of docker